Aervyon/jsLiam/README.md

 `largeImageKey` - (optional) The large image of the presence.
 Example: `"largeImageKey": "trees"`.
 Default: `"dyno"`

+`largeImageText` - (optional) The large images text.
+Example: `"largeImageText": "Oh hey, some trees!"`.
+Default: `null`/Does not exist

 `smallImageKey` - (optional) The small image of the presence.
 Will not work if no large image!
 Example: `"smallImageKey": "ice"`.
 Default: `"dynoglitch"`

+`smallImageText` - (optional) The small images text.
+Example: `"smallImageText": "Your as cold as ice."`.
+Default: `null`/Does not exist

 ### There is a example configuration file called `example.config.json`.